mythology-and-legends-in-warfare

 England

 After 1066, Norman heraldry merged with existing Anglo-Saxon traditions, though the Normans dominated the nobility.
-The arms of the Norman kings—first the two lions of Normandy, then three lions passant gardant—became the royal arms of England.
-Many English baronial families retain Norman symbols: the De Vaux shield (checky), the Mandeville shield (a red lion on gold), and the Beaumont arms (a lion rampant).
+The arms of the Norman kings—first the two lions of Normandy, then three lions passant guardant—became the royal arms of England.
+Many English baronial families retain Norman symbols: the de Vaux shield (checky), the Mandeville shield (a red lion on gold), and the Beaumont arms (a lion rampant).
+The Domesday Book records many of the landholders who later adopted distinctive arms, linking their English estates to Norman origins.

 Sicily and Southern Italy